 The total expenditures are within the total federal, state, and local revenues estimated for the Plan.
 As shown in Table 2 below, there is projected to be adequate revenue available for capital and operations, and maintenance expenditures for the transportation system.

-Table 2
+For more details, see Chapter 11.

-Demonstration of Financial Constraint for the 2045 Long Range Transportation Plan of the Jackson Area Comprehensive Transportation Study
+Table ES-2 Demonstration of Financial Constraint for the 2045 Long Range Transportation Plan of the Jackson Area Comprehensive Transportation Study